Fareham: Road

 The M27 motorway passes around the northern edge of the town, and is the main traffic artery into and out of the area.
 It provides rapid access to Portsmouth and Southampton, and from there to London via the M3 and A3(M).

 The A27 was the original route along the south coast before the building of the M27, and runs from Brighton to Southampton, passing through the centre of Fareham.
 The A32 passes through Fareham at the Quay Street roundabout, a notorious bottleneck, on its way from Gosport to Wickham and through the Meon Valley to Alton.

 Fareham was named the most car-dependent town in the UK by the Office for National Statistics in July 2014 with 538.7 cars registered to addresses in the town for every 1,000 residents.

 Rail

 Fareham railway station is on the West Coastway Line, with regular services to Portsmouth, Southampton, Brighton, Cardiff and London.
 Passenger services also ran south to Gosport until 1953, and north along the Meon Valley to Alton until 1955.

 Bus

 Bus transport in the town is provided by First Hampshire & Dorset, which runs nearly all bus routes.
-Stagecoach South service 69 does run as far north as Winchester.
+Stagecoach South service 69 runs to Winchester.
 The bus station is adjacent to Sacred Heart Catholic Church, and replaced an older station that was demolished in the late 1980s.